LarsNorlander/dev-diary/general.md

 ## August 24, 2018

 Met up with family today that I haven't seen in a while.
 Maybe tomorrow, I could finally do something.
 I wouldn't be surprised though if I'll find time when I get to Sweden.

+## August 25, 2018

+Pack-up day.
+I won't be surprised at this point if I'll be able to continue my 100 Days of Code after getting to Sweden.
+I'll log in everyday though anyway.